 Tweak Intensity to Succeed

-Change the intensity by adjusting speed, duration, or resistance.
+You can modify the intensity by changing speed, duration, or resistance.
 Start with something easy, like a 15-minute walk.
 Then, gradually increase the time or pace.

-Even short bursts of activity are beneficial, as health.gov guidelines show.
-For example, you can raise your heart rate during intense intervals and lower it during rest periods.
-This keeps your workouts safe and effective.
+According to health.gov guidelines, even short bursts of activity are beneficial.
+You can increase your heart rate during high bursts of interval training and decrease it during rest breaks, keeping your workouts safe and effective.

-Research from UpToDate confirms that matching intensity to your fitness level helps you stick to aerobic activities long-term.
-This ensures you get the most out of the benefits of aerobic activity.
+UpToDate research confirms that matching intensity to your fitness level helps you stick to aerobic activities long-term, ensuring that you gain the maximum benefits of aerobic activity.

 10. Accessible for Everyone

 Aerobic fitness training fits easily into your life.
 It’s made for everyone, no matter your fitness level.
-Whether you’re new to exercise or have been doing it for years, there’s something for you.
+There is something for everyone—whether you have been exercising for a long time or are just starting.

 Suitable for All Age Groups